b9Joker108/a_glockenspiel_magistery/appendices/charnel_ground_v1_.md

 # Charnel ground #

-I created, wrote and cited this article on English Wikipedia.
+NB: I created, wrote and cited this article on English Wikipedia.
 Some editors have added pictures, but apart from that, no real changes have been made to my work.
 I never got to finish it.
 I will finesse and finish it here.
 It will be important to contextualize 'Doha' or 'Songs-of-Enlightenment'.

 A charnel ground (Sanskrit: श्मशान; IAST: śmaśāna; Tibetan pronunciation: durtrö; Tibetan: དུར་ཁྲོད, Wylie: dur khrod)[1] is an above-ground site for the putrefaction of bodies, generally human, where formerly living tissue is left to decompose uncovered.
 Although it may have demarcated locations within it functionally identified as burial grounds, cemeteries and crematoria, it is distinct from these as well as from crypts or burial vaults.